OHIF/Viewers/docs/latest/deployment/index.md

 #### Hosted Static Assets

-At the end of the day, the OHIF Viewer is a collection of HTML, CSS, JS, Font Files, and Images.
+At the end of the day, a production OHIF Viewer instance is a collection of HTML, CSS, JS, Font Files, and Images.
 We "build" those files from our `source code` with configuration specific to our project.
 We then make those files publicly accessible by hosting them on a Web Server.

 If you have not deployed a web application before, this may be a good time to [reach out for help](/help.md), as these steps assume prior web development and